Frequently Asked Questions

 A: Both.
 You have a full second-by-second record of the animal’s position in the cage, and any beam-breaks that it causes.

 Q: Can you distinguish coarse and fine activity?

-A: Coarse activity is primarily directed pedestrian locomotion, while fine activity is a more sedentary group of behaviors, including grooming and scratching.
-Promethion has default distinctions between coarse and fine activity and they can be fine-tuned.
-Because the system records all of the data in one second inervals, there is total analytical flexibility to create data sets that show the practical effect of incremental changes in the coarse/fine distinction.
+A: Yes.
+Coarse activity is primarily directed pedestrian locomotion, while fine activity is a more sedentary group of behaviors, including grooming and scratching.
+Promethion Core distinguishes between coarse and fine activity and analysis parameters can be fine-tuned.
+Because the system records all of the data in one second intervals, there is total analytical flexibility to create data sets that show the practical effect of incremental changes in the coarse/fine distinction.